 Ryans Gulch >> Eagle Vista Natural Area

-Ryan Gulch (southwest Loveland) was named Eagle Vista Natural Area after the property’s resident raptors and outstanding scenic views.
+The Ryan Gulch property (southwest Loveland) was named Eagle Vista Natural Area due to raptor use of the site and the property's outstanding scenic views.
 The land will be restored with native prairie vegetation and developed for trail use, wildlife viewing and other passive recreation.

 The 185-acre Ryans Gulch property is located in southwest Loveland and is part of a 667-acre community separator between Loveland and Berthoud.
 The site was acquired in 2016 for wildlife habitat and a trail corridor for the south Front Range Trail connection.
 Mule deer, elk, coyote, prairie dogs and cottontails call this vast expanse of prairie home.

-Two irrigation ditches also traverse the property, which provides a combination of upland prairie and cottonwood-lined waterways for a variety of foraging habitats and movement corridors for songbirds and mammals.
+Two irrigation ditches and wetland swales also meander through the property, providing a combination of upland prairie and vegetated waterways for a variety of foraging habitats and movement corridors for songbirds and mammals.
 Birds of the open prairie are common, including red-tailed hawk, American kestrel, golden eagle, magpie, raven, and western meadowlark.

 Until a management plan is completed, public access to Eagle Vista is not permitted.